bluerobotics/bluerobotics.github.io/brov2-heavy/index.md

 3. Install thrusters 5, 6, 7 and 8, using the M3x12 screws on the outside of the side panels.
 Tighten the screws so that they indent the frame slightly.

-## Install New Thruster Guards

-To install the new thruster guards, you will need the following parts and tools:

--	1 Bag of 12 M4x16mm screws
--	1 Bag of #4x3/8” Thread forming screws
--	8 x Heavy Guard Mounting Brackets
--	2 x Heavy Guards
--	1x #1 Phillips head screwdriver

-Install the thruster guards using the M4x16 screws, #4x3/8” screws and aluminum mounting brackets.
-The thruster guards only install in one direction with the shorter leading edge of the guard oriented towards the front end of the vehicle.

 ## Install New Electronics

 To install the new electronics, you will need the following parts and tools: